 In the RSP program, students can stay in the regular classroom with accommodations to the curriculum and receive support as part of their schedule.
 Students also receive support in the RSP Dolphin Center.
-Seventh and eighth graders took two specialized courses, Pre-Algebra Foundations and Humanities Basics, through a model based on the Learning Center but with peers in small groups.
+Seventh and eighth grade students participate in a support model based on the Learning Center with peers in small groups.